Hormone replacement therapy is a counteractive measure that doctors suggest in case if any of the symptoms are too severe

 What is hormone replacement therapy?

 In menopausal women, the hormones estrogen and progesterone in the body are not generated in adequate proportions.
-This inadequate levels of the hormones result in problems such as hot flashes, mood swings, and vaginal dryness.
+These inadequate levels of hormones result in problems such as hot flashes, mood swings, and vaginal dryness.
 To avoid any significant repercussions due to a deficit of these hormones, doctors may advise replenishing the body’s hormone levels.
 Hormone replacement therapy comes in many forms – pills, patches, ointments, etc.

 - Pills – To counter menopausal symptoms through hormone replacement therapy, pills are most commonly advised by doctors.
 The tablets may be of estrogen and progesterone separate according to the quantities required by the body, or they may be combination bills containing both the hormones.